 Many suppliers offer the option to pay via credit, or debit card.
 To do so you will need to contact your supplier’s payment department directly.
 This number can usually be found on your bill.
 Much like BACS, paying by this method means you must contact your supplier each time you wish to make a payment, which is not ideal for a busy business owner.

 Cheques or Giro

 Another option is to pay by cheque or Giro slip – which can be found at the bottom of your business energy bill.
 These need to be sent via the post to an address that is defined on your bill.
-With this in mind, you must ensure that you take into account postage – typically 3-5 days prior to the final payment date – to avoid incurring late charges.
+It’s important to take into account postage – typically 3-5 days prior to the final payment date – to avoid incurring late charges.

 Picking the right payment method for you can be as much about keeping costs down as it is about convenience that certain methods can offer busy business owners.
-If you feel another method of payment may suit your business needs better then you should contact your supplier.
+If you feel another method of payment may suit your business needs better, you should contact your supplier.

 What is an average business energy bill?

-The easiest way to identify whether or not you’re paying over the odds is to look at the unit rates available to businesses of your size – and this can also help in calculating how much an average bill should cost.
+The best way to find out whether you’re paying over the odds is to look at the unit rates available to businesses of your size.

 For figures on average prices and bills, click here.